danstarns/idio-graphql/docs/idio-directive.md

  */

 /**
- * You can use IdioDirective to modularize an DirectiveDefinition, together with its resolver.
+ * You can use IdioDirective to modularize a DirectiveDefinition, together with its resolver.
  *
  * You can only specify directives 'top-level' at combineNodes.
  *